mateuspinto/presto/README.md

  - Next fit

 ## References
-Todos os algoritmos foram baseados no livro "Sistemas operacionais modernos - Tanenbaum".
+All algorithms were based on the book "Modern operating systems - Tanenbaum".